 Wrap the thick end around once more.
 Forgive the finger, it was unintentional.
 It isn’t very easy holding a camera and tying a tie at the same time so my fingers are all over the place.

 After this you’ll want to go behind the V you have made and then back down to the front.
 Lastly, tuck the tie in through the front loop you have made and pull down.

 As you pull the small end of the tie down to bring your tie close to your neck, make sure to straighten the center knot as best you can.

-Just keep in mind that this way of tying a tie will never give you a perfectly symetrical look.
-For that, you'll need to tie a Windsor Knot.
+Just keep in mind that this way of tying a tie will never give you a perfectly symmetrical look.
+For that, you’ll need to tie a Windsor Knot.